jph98/scripts/linux-commands.md

     grep -A 4 -B 4 Expression

-Grepping for an expression recursively with a wildcard filename:
+Grepping for an expression recursively with a wildcard filename (--include):

     grep -r "Process finished" . --include "*.log"

+Finding all files that DO NOT contain a given grep expression (-L):

+    grep -Lr "Process finished" . --include "*.log"